JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 ## Project Goal

-A mall has approched us with customer information and tasked us with increasing the malls profits.
+A mall has approached us with customer information and tasked us with increasing the malls profits.
 Our goal here is to use clustering to find potential groups of customers and extract characteristics from the groups.

 ## Dataset

-The dataset I found was aquired using Kaggle but is also in this folder.
-It has customer sex, age, annual income and spending score.
+The dataset I found was acquired using Kaggle but is also in this folder.
+It has customer sex, age, annual income, and spending score.

 ## Process